BuXeVi1/CPE100_37_TermProject/RockPaperSissor-Omgnatggboy/README.md

 This game was created and developed by the **TACTYCAM Team** and **Omgnatggboy**.

 ## Game History
-Your game history, including wins, losses, and draws, is recorded and can be viewed or saved to a CSV file.
+Your game history, including wins, losses, and draws, is recorded and can be saved to a CSV file or viewed a CSV file after saved.

 ## Acknowledgments
 Special thanks to all contributors and players who enjoy this Rock Paper Scissors game.